 Even if you are fairly fluent in English, we strongly advise that you begin early and devote some time to proper preparation.
 Remember that the OET is a high-stakes exam, and the results are critical in determining your career options.
 Those who pass the OET will be responsible for the health and safety of patients.
 As a result, most organisations that hire healthcare professionals take your OET test performance very seriously.

 Understand the Exam Format and the Assessment Criteria

 Unlike the IELTS, which is open to all, the OET is specifically designed for twelve healthcare professions.
 The test assesses your English proficiency for workplace tasks that you will most likely encounter in your chosen profession.

-You must understand the various sections of the test as well as how each section is graded.
+You must understand the various sections of the test as well as how each slot section is graded.
 Here’s a quick rundown of the test’s various sections.
 The OET evaluates your English abilities in four areas:

 Listening – 45 minutes

 This section contains the same information for all healthcare professions.
 You must listen to, understand, and respond to a variety of health-related spoken texts such as medical lectures, patient consultations, and so on.

 Reading – 60 minutes

 The reading section contains the same material for all twelve healthcare professions.
 Your ability to read and comprehend various types of text on various health-related topics would be assessed.

 Writing – 45 minutes